TeamSparkAI/toolvault/docs/policies.md

 - configSchema: null
 - actionSchema: action [replace, remove, redact], redactionPattern (optional)

-We could allow policy filters to produce general purpose state that actions could access, or we could put that in actions
+We could allow policy conditions to produce general purpose state that actions could access, or we could put that in actions
 - This way a policy log action could indicate the matching text, confidence score, etc/.

 ## Other

 Validators will indicate whether they produce matches (not sure we need this - it's just for UX to know whether to show text replacement action)

-If any filter has a validator that produces matches, the match processing actions will be avalable on the policy
+If any condition has a validator that produces matches, the match processing actions will be avalable on the policy

 Text replacement and error return actions are contradictory
 - If both, message level action wins